 Contrast-Enhanced Ultrasound at UVA

 At UVA Radiology and Medical Imaging, we prioritize the safety and experience of our patients.
-That’s why we’re proud to offer CEUS as an option for those patients needing imaging of their liver, kidneys, or bladder.
-Our ultrasound technologists have been specifically trained to perform CEUS on the liver and urinary system.
-And our subspecialty radiologists are experts at reading and interpreting abdominal images.
+That’s why we’re proud to offer CEUS as an option for those patients needing imaging.
+Our sub-specialized radiologists and ultrasound technologists have been specifically trained to perform and interpret CEUS.

 Infographic Text: 4 Key Advantages of Contrast Ultrasound